amng/MaterialCv/README.md

-# MaterialCV (latex)
+# MaterialCV

 ![Material CV preview](https://raw.githubusercontent.com/amng/MaterialCv/master/images/preview.PNG)

-Description: This template design was based on the Google Material Design for the new Android 5.0 L version, using the font Roboto from Android.
+Description: This latex template design was based on the Google Material Design for the new Android 5.0 L version, using the font Roboto from Android.

 In order to replace the main image with a profile picture for example, just replace the pic.png file in the images folder with another with the same size (2048x600), since other resolutions might need changes to the code.